imodeljs/itwin-viewer/packages/modules/itwin-viewer-react/README.md

 - `productId` - application's GPRID
 - `appInsightsKey` - Application Insights key for telemetry
 - `imjsAppInsightsKey` - Application Insights key for iModel.js telemetry
+- `onIModelConnected` - Callback function that executes after the iModel connection is successful and contains the iModel connection as a parameter

 ## Typescript API